CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-fluentd.md

 ## Enable Fluentd Streaming

 To enable Fluentd streaming from NVlink4 switches to your Fluent collector, use the `netq_telemetry_agent_handler` tool to configure streaming parameters.
-The syntax for the command is below and can be reviewed on the command line with the `netq_telemetry_agent_handler -h` command:
+The `netq_telemetry_agent_handler` application can be downloaded from {{<exlink url="https://apps.nvidia.com/pid/contentlibraries/detail?id=1097442" text="NVIDIA Product Information Delivery Portal">}}.
+The syntax for the command can be reviewed on the command line with the `netq_telemetry_agent_handler -h` command:

 ```
 $ ./netq_telemetry_agent_handler -h